gyupro/Cyberball_2084/README.md

 # Cyberball_2084

-## The Tale of Two AIs and Two Years 🤖⚡
+## The Tale of Two AIs and Three Years 🤖⚡

 This project started as a simple experiment: "How well could ChatGPT create a basic game?"

-Fast forward two years later...
+Fast forward THREE YEARS later...
 Claude Code decided to crash the party and said: *"Hold my digital coffee ☕, I'll show you what REAL cyberpunk looks like!"*

 What began as a humble Pong clone with ChatGPT has now evolved into a full-blown neon-soaked, particle-exploding, screen-shaking, combo-counting CYBERBALL EXPERIENCE!

 **ChatGPT (2022):** "Here's a simple paddle game with basic physics..."
-**Claude (2024):** "Here's your paddle game with EXTREME AI, power-ups, spin mechanics, statistics tracking, and enough particle effects to crash a graphics card!
+**Claude (2025):** "Here's your paddle game with EXTREME AI, power-ups, spin mechanics, statistics tracking, and enough particle effects to crash a graphics card!
 Also, it's cyberpunk now.
 You're welcome." 😎

 ## What's New (Thanks Claude!)